 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Switching to ketones after running on carbohydrates almost half of your life can be tough.
-Moreover, the temptation to get things done (like losing weight and getting that dream body) faster is great, compromising a great deal of your health and the process in general.
+Moreover, the temptation to get things done (like losing weight and getting that dream body) faster is great, yet compromises a great deal of your health and of the process in general.

 The most common mistake people make when going on an intermittent fasting is that they take on the process at such a fast pace.